-When you have a drinking problem, you don’t just have a couple of drinks.
+When you have a drinking problem, you don’t just have a couple of drinks and then stop.
 That’s kind of what a drinking problem is.
 This means that whatever your choice of drink is – you are going to drink it in a substantial quantity.
 Anything taken in huge quantities – even healthy stuff like fruit – is going to have some sort of effect on your stomach.
 This seems to be especially true with pints of beer – whenever else would you even consider drinking 10 pints of the exact same liquid??
 The effects are unlikely to be good.
 I found this out the hard way.

 A lot of years ago, probably 15-ish when I was in my early twenties, I recall a Saturday afternoon out in my hometown of Huddersfield.
 A few of us had been out the night before, hitting the drink hard, and ended up until the wee hours in Camel Club – which I think was the only local club worth visiting in those days.
 90s night in there was always a blast – 90p to get in, DJ playing the biggest cheesy hits of the 90s, and £1 for a beer (I think so anyway – it was a long time ago and I was usually very very drunk when we got there).